ivanvaccari/openapi2pdf-cli/README.md

 - `operation.hbs`: template for each operation (endpoint) of the API
 - `operation-parameter.hbs`: template for each parameter of an operation
 - `operation-response.hbs`: template for each response of an operation
+- `operation-body.hbs`: template for the request body of an operation
 - `operation-response-content-type.hbs`: template for each content type of a response
 - `style.scss`: stylesheet for the documentation.
 - `toc.hbs`: template for the table of contents